Photos of Dori & Elsie

 Dori Drummond & Elsie Cherniwchan Service Scholarship

-To provide educational resources to students who have shown grit/fortitude and plan to pursue a career in public service.
+Supporting students who plan to pursue a career in public service.

 Applicant must:

-- Be a high school graduating senior, graduate (or equivalent) of Auburn High School or Roosevelt Community Education Center; and
+- Be a graduate of or current senior at Auburn High School or Roosevelt Community Education Center.

 - Plan to pursue a career in public service.

-For the purposes of this scholarship, public service careers may be defined as: Social work, law enforcement, fire science, nursing, public defense, teaching, human services, etc.
+For the purposes of this scholarship, public service careers may be defined as: social work, law enforcement, fire science, nursing, public defense, teaching, or human services.

 Dori Drummond